AlexanderAjagba/PersonalTetris/README.md

 # PersonalTetris
-This is prone to heavy development(this repo may be deleted).
-Im working working on making a rough verison of creating tetris.
+This is under heavy development(this repo may be deleted).
+Im working on making a rough verison of creating tetris.
 This is purely a side little project